Transition to using journal entries with Quickbooks Online

 What is different

 We will now be syncing over your payroll expenses to QBO in journal entry format.
 We will no longer be pushing over payroll details as standard QBO expenses.
 Journal entries will only post to your bank register and will no longer post under expenses.
 The standard QBO expenses can be accessed in both locations.
-Any reversed payrolls will sync over now as well.

 Why we changed the integration